Rift Trooper: Gameplay

 Rift Trooper is played on a hex map, with the map design and alien enemies dependant on the simulation.
 For each scenario, one player plays as a team of Terran Mobile Infantry and the other as one of three different alien races—humanoids known as Skinnies, arachnid monsters called Bugs, or reptilian warriors known as Thoarks.
 Each soldier has a separate range, attack factor, defence factor and movement capability depending on their equipment.

 Players can move by either walking one hex at a time or by jumping straight ahead four hexes.
 On their turn, players can either attack by shooting, which is limited to a range, or with a nuclear missile that can hit any circle of a six hex radius on the board, although each player only has two per team.
 Damage done is determined by cross indexing a die roll with the number of hexes between the attacker and their target.

 Squad Sweep

 The Squad Sweep simulation has the Terran forces raiding a Skinny town.
 Before starting, the Skinny player visibly places all their soldiers and weaponry on the map in buildings, out in the streets, or on rooftops.
-Attacking different kinds of buildings gives the Terran player a different amount of points, but the attacking trooper must be adjacent to building to do damage.
+Attacking different kinds of buildings gives the Terran player a different number of points, but the attacking trooper must be adjacent to building to do damage.
 The Terran player has to destroy 13 points worth of Skinny buildings to win, and the Skinny player must wipe out all ten Terran soldiers.